rory81/growing_funds/README.md

 Only the startprojectform.html gives an warning that the type attribute is unnecessary, but this JQuery is generate by the use of CKeditor.

-[CSS validation](https://jigsaw.w3.org/css-validator/#validate_by_input): no errors or warnings found [JS validation](https://jshint.com/): no errors or warnings found [Python validation](https://extendsclass.com/python-tester.html): f'strings aren't recognised in this validator
+[CSS validation](https://jigsaw.w3.org/css-validator/#validate_by_input): no errors or warnings found

+[JS validation](https://jshint.com/): no errors or warnings found

+[Python validation](https://extendsclass.com/python-tester.html): f'strings aren't recognised in this validator

 2. The console was checked for errors:
-Only Same-site-cookie warnings where displayed
+Only Same-site-cookie warnings where displayed.
+The internet was not very clear on one solution and also talked about an update the browsers needed to so in order to prevent this.

 3. Check forms: